 iOS source code leaked on Github

-At Least this much we all know that if something goes on internet once, it can never be taken down that’s how it works.
-So, there are couple of copies of backup are available on the internet already.
+At least this much we all know that if something goes on the internet once, it can never be taken down that’s how it works.
+So, there are a couple of copies of backup are available on the internet already.
 This post on Reddit explains.

 Jonathan Levin who writes books about iOS and MacOS said